How To Help Your Cat Feel Comfortable in the Summer Heat! - AniForte UK

 How To Help Your Cat Feel Comfortable in the Summer Heat!

 Coconut Oil - its benefits, plus a recipe for ice cream!
 Reading How To Help Your Cat Feel Comfortable in the Summer Heat!
-6 minutes Next Why Make the Switch: A Study on Raw Feeding
+6 minutes Next Do It Yourself – Liver Sausage For Your Dog!

 Originally, cats are desert animals, so they are not very sensitive to high temperatures in summer.
 However, the times when they roamed the sand and chased their prey between rocks are over.
 During the hot summer months, it’s often human errors that can be dangerous for our cats.
 Today, our veterinary practitioner explains what you should be aware of, so your cat can enjoy the summer weather just like you do.